roboll/elector/README.md

 An `ElectorBackend` defines `ElectionLoop`, which is not expected to return, barring unrecoverable errors.
 It should continue to source election events and send `elector.State` messages to the `updates` channel (`StateLeader`, `StateNotLeader`, `StateError`).
 The reconciliation loop handles the transitions between states and executes the necessary handlers.

 A `Handler` is executed by the reconciliation loop when state transitions occur _to_ and _from_ leader state.
 It is a function that accepts no arguments and returns and `error` in case it cannot complete it's task.
+Handlers should be resilient, i.e. if a handler receives an error that is recoverable it should handle it's own retry logic.
+The _elector_ will attempt retries in a failure, but because it has not knowledge of the underlying command, has less flexibility in its operation.
 In case of an error, the reconciliation loop will transition to `StateError`, ensuring that the _elector_ relinquishes master state and waits a given timeout before resuming candidacy.

 #### extending / usage